Professionals you are likely to meet

 Plan your questions - write them down and don't be afraid to get your piece of paper or note pad out during your appointment.

 Write and keep notes - during the consultation don't be afraid to write down the important parts of the conversation.

 Ask the doctor or nurse to provide you with a brief written summary of the consultation.
 This will only cover the key points discussed in the consultation but will provide you with notes that will help prompt your memory.
 If the doctor or nurse are writing to let your GP know about the consultation you can request a copy of the letter.

 Record the conversation on your smart phone.
 You will need to ask the permission of the professional you are seeing but an increasing number of people are now using their mobile phones to record the consultation.

 Ask a friend or family member to come with you.
 Two minds are better than one and you will both remember different parts of the consultation.
 If you both write down what you feel are the important parts of the appointment, there will be two sets of notes to refer to after the appointment.

 Don't feel you have to ask everything at once.
 There will be a number of chances to ask questions of different members of the team.

-And finally.
-Remember that professionals are there to help.
-They are likely to helped people with similar issues before, even if you feel it is a subject you may find embarassing to talk about.
+And finally, remember that professionals are there to help.
+They are likely to have supported people with similar issues before, even if you feel it is a subject you may find embarrassing to talk about.

 Please note, if your question needs an urgent response you should contact your clinical team directly.